 Check with Ag (Susan Kremer) to see if there were any new Federal funds for the Fiscal Year.

-Create and set up the FY folder and create Reconciliation.xls in A133\20XX-XX\Reconciliation based on last year’s recon and new information for the current reporting year.
+Create and set up the FY folder and create Reconciliation.xlsx in A133\20XX-XX\Reconciliation based on last year’s recon and new information for the current reporting year.

 SPS Business Analysts and Setup Staff receive monthly audits to review a number of key master data elements for correct assignment.
 This includes: ALN Number, Functional Area, Award Type, Sponsor and Prime Sponsor.
 Any audit errors identified are corrected before starting the preparation of reports.